 Chateau Pichon Baron has a long, long history and I'll mention here the most important facts.

-In 1850, Pichon Longueville Baron, according to the will of Baron Joseph de Pichon Longueville after his death same year, was split among his 5 children.
-Two sons was given the part known as Pichon Longueville Baron and 3 daughters were given a part on the other side of the road, which later became Pichon Longueville Comtesse de Lalande.
+In 1850, Pichon Longueville Baron, according to the will of Baron Joseph de Pichon Longueville after his death the same year, was split among his 5 children.
+Two sons were given the part known as Pichon Longueville Baron and 3 daughters were given a part on the other side of the road, which later became Pichon Longueville Comtesse de Lalande.

-From 1930s and until mid-1980s Pichon Baron was owned by Bouteiller family.
+From the 1930s and until mid-1980s Pichon Baron was owned by Bouteiller family.
 Under their ownership, the quality of the wine wasn't worth its status with thin and boring wines.

-In 1987 French insurance company, AXA Millesimes, purchased this property and Jean-Michel Cazes from Lynch Bages was appointed as manager of it.
-After a short time he was replaced by Jean-Rene Matignon, who since then has been technical director of Pichon Baron.
-In 1988, renovation of the chateau and creation of new cellar for vinification and ageing, has begun.
-Under the new ownership the quality of PIchon Baron started to be better and especially 2005, 2009, 2010 plus last five vintages (2014, 2015, 2016, 2017 and 2018) are simply excellent.
+In 1987 French insurance company, AXA Millesimes purchased this property and Jean-Michel Cazes from Lynch Bages was appointed as manager of it.
+After a short time, he was replaced by Jean-Rene Matignon, who since then has been technical director of Pichon Baron.
+In 1988, renovation of the chateau and creation of new cellar for vinification and ageing has begun.
+Under the new ownership, the quality of Pichon Baron started to be better and especially 2005, 2009, 2010 plus last five vintages (2014, 2015, 2016, 2017 and 2018) are simply excellent.

 In addition to Grand Vin, two second wines are produced, Les Tourelles de Longueville and Les Griffons de Pichon Baron.
 Les Tourelles has more Merlot than Cabernet Sauvuignon in the blend, while Les Griffons has more Cabernet Sauvignon than Merlot.